klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 node send.js
 ```

-If the transaction was succesful, you'll see the transaction receipt been logged out in your terminal.
+If the transaction was succesful, you'll see the transaction receipt been logged in your terminal.

 # Interact with smart contracts